angelontz/candy-shop/README.md

 npm install --legacy-peer-deps
 ```

-Skipping this step can lead to missing modules such as `@react-oauth/google`.
+Skipping this step can lead to missing modules such as `@react-oauth/google` or `react-responsive-carousel`.

 ## Environment Variables